Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Discussions

 \subsection{Comparison with previous retrievals}

 We present a summary of past retrieval studies of WASP-43b in Table \ref{tab:wasp_43b_retrieval}.
 We focus on the studies which analyse the \textit{HST} transmission, secondary eclipse and phase curve data \cite[GO Program 13467, PI: Jacob Bean, ][]{kreidberg_precise_2014}, \textit{Spitzer} secondary eclipse data \cite[Program ID 70084, ][]{blecic_implications_2017}, and \textit{Spitzer} phase curve data \cite[Programs 10169 and 11001, PI: Kevin Stevenson, ][]{stevenson_spitzer_2017}.
 We present the constraints on the abundance of H$_2$O at 1$\sigma$ for the studies that publish such a result.
-We find that while all of the H$_2$O abundance constraints overlap, our constraint is on the lower end compared to past studies.
+While all of the H$_2$O abundance constraints overlap, our constraint is on the lower end compared to past studies.
 Additionally, we find two points of discussion.

-Firstly, we find that multiple studies support the hypothesis that WASP-43b is cloud free on the dayside. \cite{kreidberg_precise_2014} analyse the transmission spectrum from \textit{HST}/WFC3, and find no evidence of clouds, suggesting the day-night terminator is cloud-free at the pressure levels probed by transmission spectroscopy.
-Since the dayside is hotter than the terminator region and likely have comparable chemical inventory, this suggest that the dayside might be free from clouds as well.
+Firstly, we find that multiple studies support the hypothesis that WASP-43b has no optically-thick clouds on the dayside. \cite{kreidberg_precise_2014} analyse the transmission spectrum from \textit{HST}/WFC3, and find that the day-night terminator of WASP-43b contains no significant clouds at the pressure levels probed by transmission spectroscopy.
+Since the dayside is hotter than the terminator region and likely has comparable chemical inventory, this suggests that the dayside may be free from significant cloud coverage as well.
 More directly, \cite{fraine_dark_2021} find a very low dayside geometric albedo ($<$0.06) using \textit{HST} WFC3/UVIS secondary eclipse data in the optical wavelengths, and report a non-detection of clouds on the dayside at P $>$ 1 bar.
-Furthermore, \cite{stevenson_thermal_2014} estimate the Bond albedo of WASP-43b to be $0.18^{+0.07}_{-0.12}$ by computing the day-and night-side bolometric fluxes from the model spectra retrieved from the \textit{HST}/WFC3 phase curves, suggesting low dayside albedo.
-These findings provide justifications for our cloud-free retrieval scheme on the dayside, in accordance with the prediction from modelling work that the dayside of hot Jupiters should be dominated by a cloud-free hot spot \citep{parmentier_transitions_2016}.
+Furthermore, \cite{stevenson_thermal_2014} estimate the Bond albedo of WASP-43b to be $0.18^{+0.07}_{-0.12}$ by computing the day-and night-side bolometric fluxes from the model spectra retrieved from the \textit{HST}/WFC3 phase curves.
+These findings provide justifications for our cloud-free retrieval scheme on the dayside, in accordance with the prediction from modelling work that a cloud-free hot spot should dominate the dayside of hot Jupiters \citep{parmentier_transitions_2016}.